-DAY 2: London – Newport, Wales: We board the train at London’s historic Paddington Station and head west, passing through the beautiful North Wessex Downs, then across the Severn Estuary and into the ancestral lands of our good friend Jon Langford (who will be traveling with us and showing us the ropes): Wales!
+DAY 2: London – Newport, Wales: We board the train at London’s historic Paddington Station, just around the corner from our hotel, and head west, passing through the beautiful North Wessex Downs, then across the Severn Estuary and into the ancestral lands of our good friend Jon Langford (who will be traveling with us and showing us the ropes): Wales!

-We’ll disembark in Newport – historic site of Wales’ coal exporting – and check into our downtown hotel before heading out for a quick explore – if our timing is right we can take the Pontypool and Blaenavon train to visit the Big Pit National Coal Mining Museum.
+We’ll disembark in Newport – historic site of Wales’ coal exporting – and check into our downtown hotel before heading out for a quick explore.
 Newport is a city that has re-imagined itself from its days as the center of Wales’ coal exporting industry, and is developing a great downtown scene of independent shops, music venues, pubs – including Le Pub, a community arts and music collective in which Mr. Langford has a stake, so we’ll have a festive evening there.
 Other possible activities: a ride across the River Usk on the Transporter Bridge (only one of six still in operation worldwide), a visit to the first of many Welsh castles, and a stroll along the Newport Public Art Trail.

-DAY 7: Llandudno to Glasgow: Today we get to experience the glory and efficiency of a national passenger rail system that operates with efficiency and speed!
-If we start early enough, we can make a quick stop in the Snowdonia gateway village of Betws-yCoed for a quick visit to the Rhaeadr Ewynnol waterfalls, then we head across the border to the English town of Crewe where we’ll board the train for a magnificent ride northward, skirting the edges of both the Yorkshire Dales National Park, and the Lake District National Park, then we’ll cross the River Esk into Scotland!
+DAY 7: Llandudno to Glasgow: Today we get to experience the glory of a national passenger rail system that operates with efficiency and speed!
+We head across the border to the English town of Crewe where we’ll board the train for a magnificent ride northward, skirting the edges of both the Yorkshire Dales National Park, and the Lake District National Park, then we’ll cross the River Esk into Scotland!
 Our final destination is our comfy hotel and a few well-deserved pints in the heart of Glasgow.